FrankPujo/Fulmen/README.md

 The current design of the app has been made with free online tools or the Corona Simulator.

-There are currently two possible logos for the app, but one of them is much more likely to be the definitive one than the other.

 Open to any kind of collaboration, we are also looking for designers to improve the app graphics and create the definitive logo.

 On the main repository there is an html file with the main links to the Fulmen Project and my contacts.